Betterment vs. SoFi Invest— Overview

 Betterment vs. SoFi Invest— Cash Management

-If you’re seeking high yield cash accounts, then Betterment EveryDay and SoFi Money will both abide.
+If you’re seeking high yield cash accounts, then Betterment Checking and Cash Reserve (through partner banks) and SoFi Money will both abide.
 Both offer high yield cash accounts which means that your money earns higher than average interest on the balance.
-The SoFi savings account offers high yields, similar to those of the Betterment EveryDay savings account.
-The SoFi checking account is offered through Wilmington Savings Fund Society and also issues a debit card.
+The SoFi savings account offers high yields, similar to those of the Betterment Cash Reserve account.
+Both robo-advisors offer checking and debit cards.

 Betterment vs. SoFi Invest— Which is Best?
 The Takeaway

-In the Betterment vs. SoFi Invest head-to-head, it appears as if the robo-advisors are pretty evenly matched.
-Yet, we always implore you to consider your own needs first and then to evaluate which robo-advisor is a fit for you.
+In the Betterment vs. SoFi Invest head-to-head, it appears as if the robo-advisors are closely matched.
+Yet, we implore you to consider your own needs first and then to evaluate which robo-advisor is a fit for you.

 If account management fees are not your main concern, SoFi Invest and Betterment offer unique investment options that can set them apart:

-- Betterment offers Socially-Responsible Investment (SRI) options and Smart-Beta portfolios.
-Investors who want to invest in line with their ethics or who want a chance to beat the market may end up choosing to go with Betterment— provided the 0.25% or 0.40% AUM fees are not prohibitive.
-Betterment also offers an income option.
+- Betterment offers Socially-Responsible Investment (SRI), Income and Smart-Beta portfolios.
+Investors who want to invest in line with their ethics or who want a chance to beat the market may end up choosing to go with Betterment— provided the 0.25% AUM fees are acceptable (or the $4.00 monthly fee for accounts smaller than $20,000 without auto deposit).

-Investors who want access to human financial planners can choose either Betterment or SoFi Invest— however, those who want tax-loss harvesting will need to rely on Betterment, as SoFi Invest does not currently offer this service.
+Investors who want fee-free access to human financial planners will choose SoFi.
+However, those who want tax-loss harvesting will need to rely on Betterment, as SoFi Invest does not currently offer this service.

 While SoFi Invest is a newer entrant to the arena with less time in the robo advisory genre.

 Clearly, both robo-advisors provide a lot of value to investors.
 That being said, SoFi Invest’s free account management pushes it ahead in many cases.
-Unless clients are specifically looking for SRI options, Smart-Beta portfolios, or tax-loss harvesting, SoFi is the clear victor, although we recommend caution when investing in cryptocurrency.
+Unless clients are specifically looking for SRI options, Smart-Beta portfolios, or tax-loss harvesting, SoFi is the clear victor.
+We recommend caution when investing in cryptocurrency.

 Read the complete Betterment Review.